 If you want to reduce signs of aging around your eyes, but do not want to commit to blepharoplasty, there are some non-surgical options available that are less invasive.
 For mild wrinkles and eye bags, Botox is a popular option.
 It relaxes the muscles that cause fine lines around the eyes, and can help prevent aging as well.

 Another popular option is skin resurfacing.
 There are a variety of skin resurfacing treatments available, all of which reduce signs of aging and give the skin a firm texture.
 Ultrasound therapy has also become a popular non-surgical alternative to correct the signs of aging.

 Risks and Complications of Blepharoplasty

 Like all surgical procedures, blepharoplasty does come with some risks.
 Some of the most common risks include scarring, dry eyes, itchiness, temporarily blurred or impaired vision, and temporary numbness.
-You also may experience lumps inside the eyes or even ectroption, which is where the lower eyelid rolls outwards.
+Dry eyes experienced after surgery occurs in less than 1% of patients.
+You also may experience lumps inside the eyes or even ectropion, which is where the lower eyelid rolls outwards.

 There are also some more serious risks that are very rare.
 These include blood clots and infection.
 If you notice anything abnormal during your recovery, contact your surgeon right away to address the problem.

 On average, the results of blepharoplasty last for 12-15 years.
 The natural process of aging means that your eyelids may still change over time.
 However, for some patients, blepharoplasty lasts a lifetime.